 Cockroaches are known for their unique ability to trigger allergic reactions and asthma attacks in susceptible people.
-If you are sensitive to cockroaches, you might find yourself feeling more under the weather than normal if they are living in your home.
+If you are sensitive to cockroaches, you might feel more under the weather than normal if they live in your home.

 Beyond that, cockroaches are dangerous because they can rapidly contaminate your food.
-As they move across our food and food packaging, they can transmit nasty diseases, such as salmonella and even E. coli.
+They can transmit nasty diseases like salmonella and even E as they move across our food and food packaging. coli.
 These bacteria and other diseases spread by cockroaches are enough to make you ill.
 Symptoms may include diarrhea, skin rashes, and nausea.

 They are also able to damage our personal property.
 Cockroaches are scavengers and feed on a wide variety of both food and non-food items.
-When in our homes, they will chew on and stain things like upholstered furniture, clothing, paper items, and more.
+They will chew on and stain things like upholstered furniture, clothing, paper items, and more when in our homes.

 Why do I have a cockroach problem?